g41797/odin-mbox/flat/docs/layer3_quickref.md

 - Pool zeros its internal hooks pointer on close.
 - Post-close `pool_get`/`pool_put` return `.Closed` or no-op.
 - Pool does not call `on_put` during close.
 User drains manually.
+- Calling `pool_close` on a pool created with `pool_new` but never passed to `pool_init` is safe — no hooks are registered so nothing fires.
+The pool handle is zeroed.

 ### get — acquire ownership